 cellranger aggr aggregates outputs from multiple runs of cellranger count or cellranger multi, normalizing those runs to the same sequencing depth and then recomputing the feature-barcode matrices and analysis on the combined data.
 The aggr pipeline can be used to combine data from multiple samples into an experiment-wide feature-barcode matrix and analysis.

 cellranger reanalyze takes feature-barcode matrices produced by cellranger count, cellranger multi, or cellranger aggr and reruns the dimensionality reduction, clustering, and gene expression algorithms using tunable parameter settings.

 If you are beginning with raw base call (BCL) files, the Cell Ranger workflow starts with demultiplexing the BCL files for each flow cell directory.
 10x Genomics recommends using cellranger mkfastq as described in Generating FASTQs.
-If you are beginning with FASTQ files that have already been demultiplexed with bcl2fastq directly, or from a public source such as SRA, you can skip cellranger mkfastq and begin with cellranger count.
+If you are beginning with FASTQ files that have already been demultiplexed with bcl2fastq or bcl-convert directly, or from a public source such as SRA, you can skip cellranger mkfastq and begin with cellranger count.
 Please see the Specifying Input FASTQ pages (count, multi) for specific guidelines on which arguments to use for your scenario.